 But how do you talk to your kids about mental health?
 How do you introduce concepts such as anxiety or depression?
 How do you help them process BIG emotions?
 How do you help them survive bullying?
 How do you help them through difficult times or big life changes?
 What do you do if they ask you a question and you don’t know the answer?
 It can be incredibly intimidating.

 Don’t worry, we’ve got you.
 Here’s a helpful guide to talking mental health with your kids.

 Totally out of your depth?
-Call Ellie Mental Health and find a therapist today.
+Get matched with a therapist today.

 Normalize Mental Health for Your Kids

 Counseling isn’t new.
 However, there is still a stigma around it.
 For many people, seeking help can be uncomfortable and even scary.
 For many of us, that perception starts in childhood, because we’re conditioned to associate negative language with mental illnesses and mental health support.
 It might start with nasty words such as “nuts,” “crazy,” “psycho,” or “unhinged.”
 However, it can also include common terms such as “perfectionist,” “control freak,” or “wet blanket.”
 None of them are helpful.